Grades are entered by instructors using E-Services/Grade & LDA Entry. The Office of the Registrar processes all grade transactions at the University.

 Timing out-no activity

-During grade entry for a course, if no grades are posted during a 20 minute period, the program will "disconnect" you.
-The screens will not appear any different at the time, but when you attempt to post the grades you will be sent to a Minnesota State login page and the grades you had been entering (those since your last posting for the course) will be lost.
+That is, during grade entry for a course, if no grades are posted during a 20 minute period, the program will "disconnect" you.
+The screens will not appear any different at the time, but when you attempt to post the grades you will be sent to a MnSCU login page and the grades you had been entering (those since your last posting for the course) will be lost.
 The key is to keep track of the length of time since your last posting for a class and to post multiple times, if need be.